daithimarkham/Programming-for-Data-Analysis-Project-2019/README.md

 # Topic: Create a Synthesized Data-Set.

 Create a data set by simulating a real-world phenomenon of your choosing.
 Then, rather than collect data related to the phenomenon, you should model and synthesize such data using the Python sub package, Numpy.random.
+The phenomenom we will be using to create our sythesized dataset is **Unplanned Absenteeism** from the workplace.

-Jupyter Notebook, and how to use one for this project.
+### How to get started and run Jupyter Notebook.

-For this assignment we will be using a Jupyter notebook to write the functions within numpy.random and explain our code.
+- Jupyter Notebook, and how to use one for this project.

-How to get started and run Jupyter Notebook.
+For this project we will be using a Jupyter notebook for our simulated dataset, using numpy.random to generate our data.

 • Create a new repository on Github, name it, initialize a ReadMe, Add.gitignore-Python, license, and click on clone/download and copy the link.